Packaging ESP-IDF Components

 Filter Component Files

 As a component developer, you may want to specify which files from the component directory will be uploaded to the ESP Component Registry.
-There are two ways to achieve this: either by using a .gitignore file or by using manifest filters.
+This can be achieved by using manifest filters and a .gitignore file.

 and exclude